cs394-w19/rideNplay/readme.md

 Next, create Firebase account and add in API keys in App.js.
 Visit Firebase documentation here for more information: https://firebase.google.com/

+With access to your Firebase key, enter config information in App.js on lines 19-23.

-Next, create Google cloud account and integrate Google Maps API by visiting the following link: https://developers.google.com/maps/documentation/
+Next, create Google Cloud account and integrate Google Maps API by visiting the following link: https://developers.google.com/maps/documentation/

+With access to your Google Cloud key, enter config information in components/GooglePlacesInput.js on line 32.

 ## 🎉 Building App